chisOnGitHub/chisongithub.github.io/README.md

 It is an all-in-one iOS IPA Library.
 Tweaked Apps, games, emulators, you name it.

-To install, click this link, copy it, and add it as a repo on Scarlet.
+To install, [click this link]([https://www.google.com](https://raw.githubusercontent.com/chisOnGitHub/chisongithub.github.io/main/LuluLibrary.json)), copy it, and add it as a repo on Scarlet.

 # Features: